10 February 2009

 One final observation I would make about the HBOS disaster is this; wasn’t it actually Sir James Crosby rather than Andy Hornby who was the original architect of the HBOS retailing strategy?
 At first this was good in that it purported to be a “Customer Champion” strategy.
 The problem was that a reduced margin strategy is predicated on the need for improvements in cost control and at the same time massive increases in sales.
 It is now clear that this disastrous “grow assets at all costs” strategy was what led to HBOS’s downfall and humiliating demise by the forced acquisition by Lloyds.

 Sir James is still the deputy chairman of the FSA and advises the government on how to solve the mortgage crisis.
-Some might now also question what his “contribution to financial services” has in fact been when this will have led to millions of people in excessive debt, 10,000s who will lose their jobs and many more whose balance sheets have been impacted by the precipitous fall of the HBOS share price – apart from the reduction in competition in the retail financial services market threatened by the new Lloyds Group?
+Some might now also question what his “contribution to financial services” has in fact been when this will have led to millions of people in excessive debt, tens of thousands losing their jobs and many more whose balance sheets have been impacted by the precipitous fall of the HBOS share price – apart from the reduction in competition in the retail financial services market threatened by the new Lloyds Group?

 Shouldn’t the Committee be asking him to testify?

-I sincerely hope McFall and his colleagues on the Treasury Select Committee get Crosby in front of them soon.
+I sincerely hope McFall and his colleagues on the Treasury Select Committee listen to Moore’s suggestion and get Crosby in front of them soon.

 And finally the memo reveals that Carphone Warehouse’s Charles Dunstone, a non-executive director of HBOS was “very chummy” with Andy Hornby.
 Despite this, Dunstone was made chairman of HBOS’s retail risk control committee (a division of the audit committee).